 - feeling nauseous

-- feeling extremely dizzy or as though your surroundings are spinning, to the point where you may not be able to stand up straight (known as vertigo)
+- feeling as though your surroundings are spinning, to the point where you may not be able to stand up straight (known as vertigo)

 - having double vision (not able to focus your eyes or seeing two of everything)

 - feeling confused or disoriented